- Infant Mortality

 - Policy Implications

-Policy and program options that could reduce infant mortality include:
+Policy and practice options that could reduce infant mortality and demographic disparities include:

-For more policy ideas and research on this topic, see kidsdata.org’s Research & Links section, or visit the Centers for Disease Control and Prevention and the U.S. Department of Health and Human Services Maternal and Child Health Bureau.
-Also see policy implications on kidsdata.org for Low Birthweight and Preterm Births and Prenatal Care.
+For more information, see kidsdata.org’s Research & Links section or visit the Centers for Disease Control and Prevention and California Department of Public Health’s Maternal, Child, and Adolescent Health Division.
+Also see Policy Implications on kidsdata.org for Low Birthweight and Preterm Births and Prenatal Care.

-- Promoting research and strategies aimed at reducing the rates of preterm labor and delivery (5)
+- Promoting systems change and public education aimed at reducing preterm labor and elective Caesarean deliveries (2, 3)

 Sources for this narrative: